 This list of schools offering reciprocity and their requirements is available at www.NALP.org.
 Select the “Professional Resources” from the menu and then “Career Services” from the drop down menu, then “Reciprocity Policies”.

-NOTE: No John Marshall student may request reciprocity from another Chicago school and no students from those schools may request reciprocity at John Marshall.
+NOTE: No UIC law student may request reciprocity from another Chicago school and no students from those schools may request reciprocity at UIC Law.
 This rule is pursuant to an agreement through the Chicago Area Law School Consortium.

 Services vary among law schools that offer Reciprocity.
 Some of these services may include access to:

-- Current position vacancy announcements (UIC John Marshall Law School does not offer on-line job listing access to reciprocity students and graduates from other law schools.
-Job postings may be viewed in person in the UIC John Marshall Law School’s Career Services Office.)
+- Current position vacancy announcements (UIC Law does not offer online job listing access to reciprocity students and graduates from other law schools.
+Job postings may be viewed in person in the Career Services Office.)

 - Career Services Office publications and directories